Bhargav250804/Coustmer-Churn-Predection/README.md

-## Overview
+# Overview
+Customer churn prediction is essential for businesses—especially telecom, banking, and subscription-based companies.
+By building accurate churn prediction models, organizations can reduce revenue loss and improve customer satisfaction.
 This repository contains a data science project aimed at predicting customer churn using machine learning techniques.
-The entire analysis, from data preprocessing to model evaluation, is conducted in a Jupyter Notebook environment.
+The entire analysis, from data preprocessing to model evaluation, is conducted in a Jupyter Notebook environment.This project implements several ML algorithms, applies proper preprocessing techniques, and compares performance metrics to determine the most effective model.

-## Objectives
+# Objectives

 - Understand the factors that influence customer churn.
 - Build predictive models to identify potential churners.
 - Provide actionable insights to reduce churn rates.

-## Dataset
+# Dataset

 The dataset contains customer records including demographic information, account details, and service usage metrics.
 The target variable indicates whether a customer has churned (1) or not (0).

-## Customer Churn Prediction using Machine Learning:
+# Customer Churn Prediction using Machine Learning:
 This project focuses on predicting customer churn using multiple machine learning models and comparing their performance.
 The dataset contains customer demographic details and service usage behavior.
 The main objective is to identify customers likely to churn so that proactive retention strategies can be implemented.

-## Project Overview
-Customer churn prediction is essential for businesses—especially telecom, banking, and subscription-based companies.
-By building accurate churn prediction models, organizations can reduce revenue loss and improve customer satisfaction.

-This project implements several ML algorithms, applies proper preprocessing techniques, and compares performance metrics to determine the most effective model.

-## Key Features of the Project
+# Key Features of the Project
 Data preprocessing with dataset splitting and feature scaling Multiple ML algorithms implemented
 Model performance comparison using Accuracy, Precision, Recall, and F1-score